rafaelbaldasso/Khitai/README.md

-## A pentesting hub for recon and PoCs
+## A pentesting hub for web recon and PoCs
 ### Meant to be used in Kali Linux with Python3

 ### # Installation: